Nintendo Switch Left Joy-Con Shell Replacement

 28. Unlock the rail's top ZIF connector and then disconnect the cable.

 29. Unlock the rail's bottom ZIF connector and disconnect the cable.
-We can now remove the rail from the back frame.
+You can now remove the rail from the back frame.

 30. Remove the L button and its spring.